digital-asset/daml/triggers/simulations/acs-growth.rst

 Notice that for the ``MediumACSGrowth`` simulation, completion failures briefly occur at the simulations start.
 This is because at the start of this simulation, internal workloads incur little to no overhead, and so there is little delay to when user workloads run.
 Hence, there is a greater probability that subsequent user workloads (which each generate 50 command submissions) will both occur within a 1 second time window and so trip the participant back pressure alarms.
 Once the ledger is regularly processing contract creations, the internal workloads increase in duration reducing the probability of back pressure alarms being tripped.

 For the ``FastACSGrowth`` simulation, each user workload will generate 100 distinct command submissions and so there is a high probability that user workloads will trip the Participant back pressure alarms.
 Each submission failure results in a completion failure that is processed sometime after the initial ledger client request has failed.

-TODO: from logging data: for each group of submissions: plot bar graph with break down of completion status; annotate each bar graph with stats describing request/response times (i.e. max/min/mean/std dev/P_s/etc)

 .. note::
   Trigger simulations use a ledger API client that does not perform any retries of submissions when client requests **immediately** fail (e.g. due to back pressure).
 Actual trigger implementations will typically retry such failing requests up to 6 times (with exponential backoff, but **no** jitter).
 This is a known limitation of trigger simulations.